-Dear sirs Further to Dr Lewis's letter, of the 18th April, I fully concur with his opinion of Pembrokeshire C C. They appear to take little notice of the needs of the residents in their pursuit of money making schemes.
+Dear sirs Further to Dr Lewis's letter, of the 18th April, I fully concur with his opinion of Pembrokeshire C C. They appear to take little notice of the needs of the residents in their pursuit of

-When it was proposed to introduce car park charges to Newport I undertook a survey of the local business to seek their opinion of the proposals and what they thought the likely impact on the town would be.
+When it was proposed to introduce car park charges to Newport I undertook a survey of the local business to seek their opinion of the proposals and what they thought the likely impact on the town

 To a man, and woman, they all agreed that such a move was likely to have a detrimental impact on their businesses and could lead to closures and subsequent loss of employment.

 Copies of this report were sent to PCC and our elected member but other than acknowledging its receipt the findings were ignored and the charges implemented.

 Since then four businesses have closed, one is due to close and two are up for sale.
 Resulting in the loss of of about 20 jobs, not including those who can no longer afford to work in the town or